University Radio York: History

 In 1967, Mike Greasley then a student of the university, obtained a testing and development license for "Radio Heslington".

 The other limitations were strategically overcome and in 1969 the name Radio York not being available, University Radio York was licensed, becoming the first station independent of the BBC to broadcast legally in the UK.
 The station launch was a joint show with BBC local radio station and featured a guest broadcast by DJ John Peel.

 The station switched from its original 999 kHz induction loop system to a LPAM licence in 1999, which broadcast across both of The University of York's Heslington West and Heslington East campuses on 1350 AM.
-The station has also conducted several RSL FM broadcasts across the whole of the city, the last of these being in 2008.
+The station has also conducted several restricted service licence (RSL) FM broadcasts across the whole of the city, the last of these being in 2008.

 Initially the station's purpose was to broadcast current affairs, and programmes of general interest in the arts and sciences as well as popular music, however the output is now mainly entertainment-based, with additional specialist arts and speech programming.
 News was provided by The Student Broadcast Network until its demise however, the station's long-running news programme URY Newshour (previously York 60 and York Report) at 6pm is still a pivotal part of the weekly schedule.

 In 2008, URY broadcast 12 hours of US Presidential Election coverage.
+Scott Bryan served as Programme Controller, Station Manager and Head of Training at URY between 2008–10.

 The URY Marathon was broadcast in March 2013 for 40 hours in aid of Macmillan Cancer Support.
 At the time of broadcast, it was URY's longest show ever.
 The two presenters, William Chalk and Tom Edwards, and one newsreader, Ben Bason, broadcast without sleep for the duration, raising over £1,800.